Sadzurami/scheduler-registry/readme.md

 # scheduler-registry

-> Simple registry for timeouts and intervals.
+> Simple registry for timeouts and intervals

 Allows to keep timeouts and intervals in one place and manage them.